-While San Andreas falls into many pitfalls as other disaster movies, it does so less frequently than some movies that don’t work.
-Yes, Dwayne Johnson (The Rundown, Gridiron Gang) plays more of a herculean type figure than he did when he played Hercules back in 2014.
+While San Andreas falls into many pitfalls like other disaster movies, it does so less frequently than some movies that don’t work.
+Yes, Dwayne Johnson (The Rundown, Gridiron Gang) plays more of a herculean-type figure than when he played Hercules in 2014.
 It helps that he is a Los Angeles Fire Department rescue helicopter pilot by day, so when he’s crash landing helicopters and parachuting from single-engine airplanes, it is slightly more believable than when.
-Bruce Willis and his oil digging team of misfits have NASA launch them into space to destroy an asteroid after a simple 19 days of training.
-I think 40-year-old Bryan Buser would view Armaggedon differently than 22-year-old Bryan Buser.
+Bruce Willis and his oil-digging team of misfits have NASA launch them into space to destroy an asteroid after a simple 19 days of training.
+40-year-old Bryan Buser would view Armaggedon differently than 22-year-old Bryan Buser.

 Giamatti plays Dr. Lawrence Hayes, a CalTech professor with expertise in seismology.
-He is giving a lecture on the most devastating earthquake in history on the same day that a colleague interrupts him.
-After some research, Dr. Hayes warns the United States there is great potential for an earthquake along the San Andreas fault line that could register on the Richter Scale as a 9.5 or higher and that you’ll be able to feel it on the east coast.
-How ironic that within hours of reporting this information that this massive earthquake does occur.
+On the same day, he lectures on the most devastating earthquake in history, but a colleague interrupts him.
+After some research, Dr. Hayes warns the United States that there is great potential for an earthquake along the San Andreas fault line that could register on the Richter Scale as 9.5 or higher and that you’ll be able to feel it on the East Coast.
+Ironically, this massive earthquake occurred within hours of reporting this information.

-Johnson plays Ray, divorced husband to Emma (Carla Gugino – Watchmen, The Lookout) and father of college-aged daughter Blake (Alexandra Daddario – Hall Pass, Baywatch).
-After an accident in which their other daughter died, Ray has been unable to cope and has driven away Emma while devoting his life to save others.
-While her relationship with Ray is still a strong one (because of Blake), Emma has moved on.
-She has recently gotten engaged to Daniel (Ioan Gruffudd – Horrible Bosses, King Arthur), a developer of buildings who is designing the tallest building in all of San Francisco.
-Of course, the movie will revolve around the earthquake (the visuals are pretty cool…not Mad Max: Fury Road cool, but still compelling enough and one of the movie’s highlights on its own), but it needs a story.
+Johnson plays Ray, divorced husband to Emma (Carla Gugino –Watchmen, The Lookout) and father of college-aged daughter Blake (Alexandra Daddario – Hall Pass, Baywatch).
+After an accident in which their other daughter died, Ray has been unable to cope and has driven away Emma while devoting his life to saving others.
+While her relationship with Ray is still strong (because of Blake), Emma has moved on.
+She has recently gotten engaged to Daniel (Ioan Gruffudd – Horrible Bosses, King Arthur), a building developer designing the tallest building in San Francisco.
+Of course, the movie will revolve around the earthquake (the visuals are pretty cool; not Mad Max: Fury Road cool, but still compelling enough and one of the movie’s highlights on its own), but it needs a story.
 The story is that Blake and Daniel are at Daniel’s company’s building in San Francisco when the first earthquake happens.
-Ray and Emma are in Los Angeles, unable to help.
+Ray and Emma are in Los Angeles, and they cannot help.
 Ray has already lost one daughter and isn’t ready to use a second, so he makes it his mission to get to San Francisco and rescue Blake from the city’s current highest point.

 The acting isn’t great, but it appears better than it might have been because of the script.
-There are a few cheesy one-liners, like “It’s been a while since I’ve gotten you to second base.”
+There are a few cheesy one-liners, like, “It’s been a while since I’ve gotten you to second base.”
 However, there weren’t many.
 The cinematography was excellent.
-There were a few noticeable green screenshots, but otherwise, the visuals were great.
+There were a few noticeable green screenshots; otherwise, the visuals were great.
 The sound mixing and sound editing were superb.
 Mad Max: Fury Road was not great, but no movie could compare to that in this category this year.

 Overall, this was one of the better disaster movies in recent years.
 Not being based on a true story like The Impossible or Titanic (though the Jake/Rose story was fictional) helped.
 While many of us agree that there will eventually be a major earthquake in California, we hope it will not be this grave and will not happen anytime soon.
 San Andreas is a great popcorn flick.
 You can sit back and rest your feet while also resting your mind.
-This movie doesn’t require you to think at all, and sometimes that’s all you need.
+This movie doesn’t require much thinking.
+Sometimes, that’s all you need.
 I was surprised by how much I enjoyed this film.

 Plot 7.5/10